MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/quick-start.md

 ### Entities
 In AI for Customer Insights **Entities** represent your various data sets (taken from diverse data sources such as your CRM, transactional data system, etc).

-After ingesting the data, you can quickly evaluate how complete and useful it is using the Entities screen.
+After ingesting the data, you can quickly evaluate how complete and useful it is using the Entities page.
 If you suspect that your ingested data is not complete or useful enough, you can import more data using **Import Data**.
 You can also export the entities table as a csv file by selecting the **Export Data**.

 > [!div class="mx-imgBorder"]
 > ![](media/scorecard-entities.png "Entities")